The Difference Between Passive vs Active Portfolio Management

 Advantages of Passive portfolio management:

-• Consistency: Passive portfolios provide consistent exposure to the broader market, reducing the impact of market fluctuations on the portfolio's performance.
+• Consistency: Passive portfolio management provide consistent exposure to the broader market, reducing the impact of market fluctuations on the portfolio's performance.

 • Tax Efficient: Less trading also means less short term capital gains are incurred which means, passive portfolios are more tax-efficient than active portfolios

-• Diversification: Since investing in passive strategies involves adding constituents that are the same as the benchmark or the market index, it inherently provides higher diversification benefits
+• Diversification: Since investing in passive portfolio management strategies involves adding constituents that are the same as the benchmark or the market index, it inherently provides higher diversification benefits

 Disadvantages of Passive portfolio management: